notoriousno/klein-basics/nonblocking.rst

 * think of it in reverse order!

-Create a ``Deferred`` object and attach functions (otherwise known as ``callbacks``) that will occur after a result has been returned.
-Callbacks are appended to ``Deferred`` objects by way of ``addCallback()`` for when a successful result is returned or ``addErrback()`` for when an error has occurred.
-The callback functions take the function name, followed by arguments and keyword arguments.
-Then, when the result is available, the ``callback`` function is executed and the callback chain will be executed.
-Don't worry if this doesn't make sense now, the code should clear it up.
+To demonstrate how ``Deferred`` objects work, we will create a chain of callback functions that execute after a result is available.
+Don't worry if this confuses you right now, the code will clear things up.

 .. code-block:: python